duyanghao/coredns-dynapi-adapter/README.md

 coredns-dynapi-adapter
 ===================

-coredns-dynapi-adapter is a coredns dynamic apiserver which is implemented based on [GinAPIServer](https://github.com/duyanghao/GinAPIServer).
+coredns-dynapi-adapter is a coredns dynamic middleware apiserver adapter which is implemented based on [GinAPIServer](https://github.com/duyanghao/GinAPIServer).

 ## Introduction

 Currently coredns doesn't support dynamic domain CRUD APIs, which is urgently needed in a constantly changing environment of domains.

-To solve this, coredns-dynapi-adapter, acts as a middleware adapter, helps users to manage coredns by providing some general useful CRUD APIs.
+To solve this, coredns-dynapi-adapter, acts as a middleware adapter, helps users to manage coredns by providing some commonly used CRUD APIs.

 ## Run